humdrum-tools/humdrum-documentation/guide/ch21/index.md

 spine.
 Consider the following example.

-Suppose we are interested in identifying deceptive cadences in Bach\'s chorale harmonizations.
+Suppose we are interested in identifying deceptive cadences in Bach's chorale harmonizations.
 Imagine that we already have a [`**harm`](/rep/harm) spine containing a Roman numeral harmonic analysis.
 There are different ways of defining a deceptive cadence, but a frequent definition is that it involves a dominant chord followed by a submediant chord in a cadential context.
-In the case of Bach\'s chorale harmonizations, cadences are readily identified by the pause symbol.
+In the case of Bach's chorale harmonizations, cadences are readily identified by the pause symbol.
 Our search template might look as
 follows: